Yi Zhang, Ph.D.

 Single-cell genomics data provide high-dimensional measurement of gene expression for each cell.
 How do we mathematically describe a cell?
 How do we find cell types or cell states most relavant to biology?
 How do we integrate the power of the large number of cell data points to understand what roles each cells are playing in tumors?
 We develop computational methods leveraging machine learning models, large-scale single-cell genomics data, and multi-omic datatypes like spatial transcriptomics and multiome.
 Currently, we are particular interested in low-dimensional methods and deep learning models with interpretability.

-Related work: MetaTiME for TME cell states ( Zhang et al. Nature communications 2023); Software: MetaTiME cell state annotator toolkit, Cross-cohort training pipeline.
-Ongoing: (1) Machine learning method for large-scale single-cell transcriptomics integration & interpretation; (2) Timecourse single-cell multiome (ATAC+RNA) modeling; (3) Spatial transcriptomics for brain cancer & breast cancer.
+Related work: STHD: machine learning model for high-resolution spatial transcriptomics (Sun* and Zhang#, BioRxiv 2024), *Software: STHD for VisiumHD.
+MetaTiME for TME cell states ( Zhang et al. Nature communications 2023).
+Software: MetaTiME cell state annotator toolkit, Cross-cohort training pipeline.
+Ongoing: (1) Machine learning method for large-scale single-cell transcriptomics integration & interpretation; (2) Timecourse single-cell multiome (ATAC+RNA) modeling; (3) Spatial transcriptomics.

 Human genetic variants are natural probes to investigate cell context-dependent gene regulation related to human disease.
 Genome-wide association studies (GWAS) identified many genetic variants associated with cancer susceptibility.
 What are the molecular mechanisms behind these associations?
 What cell types mediate gene modulation for a certain disease trait?
 Our previous computational methods integrated multiple NGS data (Zhang et al., 2018 Bioinformatics), and integrated eQTL, haplotype-specific expression, epigenetics, motif simulation, and 3D chromatin interactions, to identify gene regulatory effect of functional variants in enhancers (Gene regulatory non-coding variant, Zhang et al. 2018 Cancer Research).
 We were among the first to infer cell-dependent effect of variant-associated gene regulation (Breast variant and immune cell, Zhang et al. 2019 Frontiers in Genetics).
 We are interested in further investigate the cell-dependent effect of genetic variants by marrying GWAS summary statistics and functional genomics in ongoing work.